cyndichin/cyndichin.github.io/_posts/2025-05-29-homepageRebuildProject.markdown

 Also, includes adding telemetry + adhering to our new telemetry naming guidelines.

-I foresaw that top sites and jump back in section would take the most time so I made sure to split the two in diferent phases to balance out the timeline.
-To help in keeping tracking with my progress, I would create a simply spreadsheet shown below, which really helps me when working on a self-led project.
+I foresaw that top sites and jump back in section would take the most time so I made sure to split the two in different phases to balance out the timeline.
+To help in keeping tracking with my progress, I would create a simple spreadsheet shown below, which really helps me when working on a self-led project.

 ![Progress Tracker](/images/ios/homepageRebuildProject/03-tracker.png)

-### New telemetry guidelines
+### New Telemetry Guidelines
 The biggest blocker of this project was having undefined telemetry guidelines.
 When we received the guideline to keep the telemetry consistent with previous implementation, it was discovered that there some flaws in the existing implemention.
-After discussion and review, we decided to implement new telemetry that adhere to our new telemetry naming guidelines (another initiative on the team), while keeping a few the same.
-Going forward, having telemetry requirements upfront and defined earlier would've helped moved the project more quickly.
+After discussion and review, we decided to implement new telemetry that adheres to our new telemetry naming guidelines (another initiative on the team), while keeping a few the same.
+Going forward, having telemetry requirements upfront and defined earlier would've helped move the project more quickly.

-### Writing unit tests
+### Writing Unit Tests
-Since the project was an opportunity to rewrite the homepage from the ground up.
 One of the issues that the old homepage faced was flaky unit tests.
-Therefore, I wanted to make sure that I was developing with a TDD mindset.
-This prompted the wiki documentation - [Unit tests guidelines](https://github.com/mozilla-mobile/firefox-ios/wiki/Unit-Tests-Guidelines/_history).
+Since the project was an opportunity to rewrite the homepage from the ground up, I wanted to make sure that I was developing with a TDD mindset and created solid tests.
+This prompted the wiki documentation - [Unit tests guidelines](https://github.com/mozilla-mobile/firefox-ios/wiki/Unit-Tests-Guidelines).

 The homepage project also led to developing unit tests for middlewares.
 This prompted creating the [StoreTestUtility](https://github.com/mozilla-mobile/firefox-ios/blob/main/firefox-ios/firefox-ios-tests/Tests/ClientTests/Utils/StoreTestUtility.swift) class and thanks to the collaboration with my team members, we also developed a better mock for testing middlewares.
 Our guidelines in testing with store is documented in this [wiki](https://github.com/mozilla-mobile/firefox-ios/wiki/Unit-Tests-Guidelines#mocking-the-store).
 The issues with testing our Redux architecture is that our store and its middlewares are global and cause tests to be less isolated or testable.
 As we are moving forward to using a Redux architecture through the app, we are still learning what works best for our project.
 With that, we are still refining unit tests, such as needing to modify having the global middlewares set for the store.
 See more details in this [PR](https://github.com/mozilla-mobile/firefox-ios/pull/26926).